w3hr/iploya/README.md

 }
 ```

 And u can react on returncode:

-this example will try to build a sln, if if fails (default) he will wait 10 seconds and try again
+this example will try to build a sln, if if fails he will wait 10 seconds and try again

 ```javascript
 {